Electrodiagnostic Evaluation of Tarsal Tunnel Neuropathy

 Preparation

-Discussion of the procedure, including anticipated sensations and duration, should be discussed before scheduling the electrophysiological test.
-It is also essential to discuss with the patient the rare risk of infection and bleeding as a needle will break the skin and the need for not using skin cream previous to the test.
+Before scheduling the electrophysiological test, the procedure, including anticipated sensations and duration, should be discussed.
+The patient should also be informed of the rare risk of infection and bleeding, as a needle breaks the skin, and the need not to use skin cream before the test.

 Further preparation includes the location of anatomic landmarks and reviewing with the patient how to contract the target muscles.
 It is equally crucial to ensure the ambient room temperature of the examination room.
 Just before beginning the exam, it is essential to clean the skin with an alcohol swab with time to allow for air drying.[8]